York County Sheriff’s Office searching for missing Omaha woman after her car was found abandoned

 When a deputy arrived, he found the vehicle abandoned, Vrbka said.

-The Sheriff’s Office called members of Jenkins' family.
+The Sheriff’s Office called members of Jenkins’ family.
 No one had seen her since that morning.
-He said he was told by the woman’s fiancé that she had left Omaha sometime between 9 a.m. and 9:30 a.m.; she was believed to be traveling to Colorado or California, where family members live.
+He said the woman’s fiancé told him that she had left Omaha between 9 a.m. and 9:30 a.m.; she was believed to be traveling to Colorado or California, where family members live.

 “That’s when we started actively looking in that area, because it was in close proximity to where the woman’s car had been left along Interstate 80,” Vrbka said.
 “We have been searching ever since, and we have found no one.